2. Crop and Rotate

 - Click and drag across the image to define a selection representing the boundaries of the visible area B. Don’t worry about being precise at first.

 - Instead of drawing a freeform rectangle, you can constrain the selection to match preset aspect ratios, such as common photo sizes or the photo’s original dimensions.
-Choose an option from the Aspect Ratio drop-down menu in the Tool Options bar C.
+Choose an option from the Aspect Ratio drop-down menu in the toolbar.

-- Click the Commit button D or press Enter or Return to apply the crop.
+- Click the Commit button C or press Enter or Return to apply the crop.

 To rotate a photo:

-In the Expert edit mode, choose Image > Rotate and choose from the following options E.
+Choose Image > Rotate and choose from the following options D.

 - Choose one of the first three items in the list to turn the entire image in 90-degree increments, such as when you shot a photo in portrait (tall) orientation but the image file was imported with a landscape (wide) orientation.